natethegreate/hent-AI/README.md

 ## Contributing
-I only have a bare understanding of convolutional nueral networks and deep learning as a whole.
-Contributions and improvements to this repo are welcome.
+I am very new to convolutional nueral networks and deep learning as a whole.
+Contributions and improvements to this repo are welcome, so I would encourage joining the Discord.

 # Acknowledgements